Primary Health Care Corporation jobs in Des Moines, IA - 39 jobs

 Accurately loads insurance into the patient's registration, ensuring insurance name and ID number are correct.
 Utilizes Real Time Eligibility (RTE) to confirm active insurance eligibility.

-Ensures a consistent revenue cycle process in medical and dental clinics.
-Maintains knowledge about enrollment and verification processes for medical and dental services at PHC.
+Ensures a consistent revenue cycle process in a medical or dental clinic.
+Maintains knowledge about enrollment and verification processes for medical or dental services at PHC.

 Performs insurance verification prior to patient appointments to confirm active coverage for the visit.
 Helps patients apply for the sliding fee program.
 Refers patients to Patient Service Specialists for Medicaid, Marketplace and/or other platforms.